Many investors, when asked to define their research process, say something along the line of,

 Step 3: Mark the key turning points in the company’s history

 If I’ve finished close reading the annual report, I pick up the prior years’ annual reports—depending on the age of the company—and skim through them.
 What I look for are defining events that have happened in the company’s history, whether that is a change of strategy, a major restructuring, a big write down, and so forth.
-I then study how these events relate to what happened to the company’s historical financials (using the Sanity Check model).
+I then study how these events relate to what happened to the company’s historical financials (using the ROIQ model).

 Step 4: Mark management changes and tenure time frames